preslavrachev/myblog-hugo/content/scratchpad/20200610-xcode-for-ipad.md

 Yet, one thing is still missing in the grand scheme of things, and that is, first-party developer tooling.
 Yes, as much as I dread it, I am speaking about Xcode coming to iPadOS.
 There have been rumours about this going on for years, but the feeling is really strong that it will be announced on this year's WWDC in a few days:

 {{<tweet "1252187152831692800">}}

-I decided to stir the waters a bit and ask the reader community: